 At United, the airline is testing its “Dynamic Bundled Fares” on TripActions' NDC-compatible platform.
 The TMC’s customers can now purchase Wi-Fi, premium seats, lounge access, and bags, and can also upgrade to Economy Plus – either as individual items or bundled into a single fare.
 Business Travel News reported that United negotiates bundle content and price with corporate travel program clients.
 These bundles are made available to TripActions through the airline’s direct connect.2”

-What are innovators like American and United looking to achieve?
-One could argue that the answer is revenue.
+Let's face it.
+Corporate Travel is big business.
 According to GBTA BTI™ Outlook² estimates, spending on business travel reached $1.33 trillion in 2017 and was forecast to grow 7.1 percent in 2018.
 According to research conducted by Answair and IATA, the consolidated travel-spend of 12 corporations in its survey topped $3 billion per year3.
 Answair also reported that 92%4 of these corporations plan on including NDC functionality in their upcoming RFPs and expect to adopt NDC “as soon as it makes sense, progressively through pilots e.g. specific region, selected carrier(s).”
 Any move to bring the offer closer to meeting the customer need with dynamic offers and NDC will certainly carve a large slice of that opportunity for enterprising airline retailers.

 Suppliers (e.g. airlines, TMCs, OBTs):